YouGoDevs/YouGo-Backend-Track/Project-0.md

 ### At the end of this part, you should deliver:
 - [ ] A hosted, front-end client
 - [ ] Updated README on how to interact with your app.

+## Part 3: Get Meta with it
+I always think of metadata as "the data about the data," and it can be even more important than the data itself.
+In this project, we're collecting and manipulating some interesting data so let's take it a step further and play around with the different types of metadata we can access.

+Image metadata:
+Many images are rich with metadata.
+These include
+- The location where the photo was taken.
+- The time they took the photo.
+- The type of camera.

+Request metadata:
+Each request from your user is rich with data.
+Most of the cool stuff is in the HTTP header of the request.
+You can find details such as:
+- The `userAgent` gives info about the device/browser that made the request.
+- The IP address, which you can use a library/service to link to a location.

+In this part, whenever a user sends a request to upload an image, you'll see what metadata is available to you.
+Alongside returning whatever status message to indicate success, you should also return a funny/creepy message which utilizes some metadata.
+For example, if the location tells you that the photo was taken in The Bahamas, you could send a message, "I hope you had a great time in The Bahamas!"
+Or, if the photo tells you that it was taken with an iPhone, you could say, "Android cameras take waay better photos!"
+Or, if the IP address for the request says they're in Chicago, you could say, "It's hot in Chicago today!"
+You get the idea.
+Go wild.

+### At the end of this part, you should deliver:
+- [ ] A modified upload API that returns a message based on metadata you mined.
+- [ ] Since you have a UI, display the message in a toast (or something similar).
+- [ ] Integration with an  IP -> location service.
+- [ ] Whatever API integrations you think would make this feature more robust.
+For example, integrate with a weather API to return accurate weather for their IP address location.